About Us

 During this time, I became the primary caregiver for my father.
 We had tried hiring a private caregiver and working with two different elder care agencies.
 I had a job where I was on the road and great distances away from home most days.
 When we had other agencies, I knew what it was like to call home and realize that a caregiver had NOT arrived to assist my Dad.
 My stomach was in knots.

-Embracing professional senior caregiver services
+Embracing my call to professional senior caregiver services

 God’s Blessings on us all!